fdac19/students/ysun60.md

-My name is Yiming Sun, a senior student.
+My name is Yiming Sun, an international senior computer science student.
 I have experience of using C,C++ and python.